 Another branch of the family was based in South Down.
 One of the Trustees of the new Clough Presbyterian Church in 1736 was William Beers, who was most likely the son of John Beers of Cloughrum (Cloghrim) in the Parish of Kilmegan.

+John and William Beers are also indexed in Down Diocesan papers, though the actual documents are now lost.
 John died in 1738.
 His son William died in 1759 and William's widow, Elizabeth Beers, died just a few years later in 1763.

 It's my belief, without actual evidence, that John Beers of Cloghrim was possibly a brother of the 1732 Edenderry William Beers (and perhaps also a brother of the Co.Antrim John Beers listed in the PDF of Beers families towards the bottom of this page).
-The Cloghrim branch
+The Cloghrim branch leads directly to the Beers of Rathfriland / Castlewellan / Ballygorian / Ballyward -- of whom more later.

-PRONI has a batch of letters, dated 1745, from Gilligan Beers, a son of the Edenderry William Beers who was working as an attorney in Dublin in 1745.
-One of the letters is from William himself, then also in Dublin.
+the Edenderry William Beers who was working as an attorney in Dublin in 1745.
+One of the letters is from William himself, then also in

 The letters concern the purchase from the Montgomery family (Lord Mount Alexander) of the Co.Down townlands of Duneaght (sic), Lisnow and Clogher by the important Belfast merchant (and, from 1753, banker), Daniel Mussenden.
 Duneight Mill is close to Sprucefield near Lisburn.